arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 int **p;

-> *p* is a pointer which hold's address of another pointer which is integer type.
+> *p* is a pointer which hold's address of another pointer which is of integer type.
 (Pointer pointing to another pointer)

 ### Array

-> Continuos allocation of memory of certain datatype
+> Continuos allocation of memory of certain datatype.
+Homogeneous dataype.

 #### Example